IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: IR kinematics and the acoustic metric

+Of course, the vector $N^\mu$ still follows the geodesic equation, Eq.~\eqref{geodesic-N}, although this is now trivial, as we are restricting to a flat acoustic metric, $\partial_\rho Z^{\mu\nu} = 0$.
+Again, the velocity of rays can be defined as before through the acoustic vector $N^\mu$ by Eq.~\eqref{contra-vel}.
+This velocity will still coincide with the group velocity, as long as the acoustic metric is momentum independent, i.e., $\partial Z^{\alpha\beta}/\partial p_\mu=0$.
+If instead the metric depends on the momentum, we will have that the two notions of velocity are different:

-For our purposes this is the only change with respect to the previous case where the gap was negligible.
-Therefore the geometrical interpretation remains the same and the phase velocity can be defined as before by Eq.~\eqref{ray-vel}.
-Importantly, as a consequence of the presence of a gap we have $N^\mu p_\mu \neq 0 $, meaning that in this case the speed defined through $N^\mu$ is no longer the phase velocity.
+As a consequence of the presence of a gap, we now have $N^\mu p_\mu =-C^2\neq0 $, implying that in this case the speed defined through $N^\mu$ is no longer the phase velocity, as expected for a dispersive case.

 As a short and rather trivial example, we can consider a Lorentz invariant acoustic metric, i.e. $Z^{\mu\nu} = \eta^{\mu\nu}$ and $S_{\mu\nu} = \eta_{\mu\nu}$, in the presence of a gap $C^2$ (invariant mass $m^2$ in this case).
-The previous two equations give in this case, the dispersion relation
+The previous two equations give the dispersion relation: